Niksol15/WeatherApp/README.md

 # Weather

 This is a CLI program for getting the current weather by the name of the city or its code.
-Работает на RestAPI [OpenWeatherAPI](https://openweathermap.org/).
+The program is written in Boost.Asio + Boost.Beast.
+Works on [OpenWeatherAPI](https://openweathermap.org/).
 You need a personal token to use the program

 ## How to get token
 1. Open the following [site](https://home.openweathermap.org/users/sign_up)